-The Canon T50 is a really good camera.
+The Canon T50 is an FD mount camera.
 The best 5 lenses for the Canon T50 will be talked about in this article.

 Additional information is below, if you are in a rush, here is the list of the lenses: